 When should I upgrade from a free AI video generator?

-Upgrade when the video has a real job: selling a product, supporting a campaign, helping a client, improving a Shopify page, running a paid ad or becoming part of a repeatable content system.
+Upgrade when the video has a real job: selling a product, supporting a campaign, helping a client, improving a Shopify page, running a paid ad or becoming part of repeatable social or ecommerce content.

 Where should I start in Stratboost?

 Start with the AI Image to Video Generator if you already have a still image.
-Use AI Video Studio when you want to create wider video assets from scripts, product ideas and campaign visuals.
-See pricing when you are ready to move beyond testing.
+Use Photo to Video AI if you are starting with a photo.
+Use the Product Photo to Video Ad Workflow for product videos and ecommerce campaign visuals.